The SEO Sales Funnel

 What are the different types of content in an SEO sales funnel?

-Although they’re often referred to by different names across the internet, most digital content creators agree that there are three types of sales funnel content: discovery, research, and decision.
+Although they’re often referred to by different names across the internet (like TOFU, MOFU, and BOFU), most digital content creators agree that there are three types of sales funnel content: discovery, research, and decision.

 We’re not talking about the different ways you can write a post (like a listicle, blog post, or FAQ), but rather how a reader interacts with the content as part of your sales funnel.
 This involves making content for the user based on where they are in the funnel and what you expect their behavior to be.